reactive/data-client/docs/core/guides/ssr.md

 To further customize Document, simply extend from the provided document.

-Make sure you use `super.getInitialProps()` instead of `Document.getInitialProps()` or the Rest Hooks code won't run!
+Make sure you use `super.getInitialProps()` instead of `Document.getInitialProps()` or the Reactive Data Client code won't run!

 ```tsx title="pages/_document.tsx"
 import { Html, Head, Main, NextScript } from 'next/document';